 Dr. Schiff began his medical career on the Hawaiian island of Kauai, where he was the only dermatologist on the island for 18 months.
 Pursuing his goal of developing the highest skills possible for treating patients, Dr. Schiff left Hawaii to develop a second medical specialization at Jefferson Medical College in Philadelphia, where he completed a year-long fellowship at the Institute for Dermatopathology.
 There, he studied under the most widely recognized dermatopathologist in the world: Dr. Bernard Ackerman.
 This advanced training enables Dr. Schiff to diagnose medical problems on a far more sophisticated level than the average dermatologist.

-To advance his knowledge even further, Dr. Schiff traveled to Marshfield, Wisconsin where he completed a one-year fellowship in Dermatological Surgery and Laser Surgery at the prestigious Marshfield Clinic.
+To advance his knowledge even further, Dr. Schiff completed a one-year fellowship in dermatologic surgery and laser surgery at the prestigious Marshfield Clinic in Wisconsin.

-“This was a special year for me because I learned to perform MOHS, micrographic surgery for skin cancer treatment.
-I have a strong commitment to being able to help individuals who suffer from this potentially deadly disease.
-MOHS is the best available treatment for giving people with skin cancer the highest possible success rate with the least amount of damage to skin tissue.”
+"That was a special year for me because I learned to perform Mohs micrographic surgery for skin cancer treatment.
+I have a strong commitment to helping individuals who suffer from this potentially deadly disease.
+Mohs is the best available treatment for giving people with skin cancer the highest possible success rate with the least amount of damage to skin tissue."

-When Dr. Schiff is not busy taking care of his patients, you will find him fishing somewhere.
+When Dr. Schiff is not busy taking care of his patients, you will find him fishing.